 Joke Item: The Key is the strongest subweapon in the game, but it is a situational weapon because of its very short range.

-Your jumps aren't as stiff as the NES trilogy, but are a bit less controllable as they are Super Castlevania IV.
+Your jumps aren't as stiff as the NES trilogy, but are a bit less controllable than they are in Super Castlevania IV.
 Richter also jumps and moves a bit more slowly in the SNES version, despite still having the same maneuverability otherwise.

-Maria has a Double Jump, while Richter has backflip (it's not invincible though, and can fall into a pit if used carelessly).
+Maria has a Double Jump, while Richter has a backflip (it's not invincible, though, and can fall into a pit if used carelessly).

 Kaizo Trap: Bosses will perform one final attack upon defeat.
-It could not defeat you, but it could ruin your vitality score and deny you the extra life you'd normally get for finishing the level with full health.
+Subverted in that it can't defeat you, but it could ruin your vitality score and deny you the extra life you'd normally get for finishing the level with full health.